ZMilanP/HistoricalTimelines/README.md

 These information should at a further point be cross-refferenced to a geographical map To offer paths of movement and interractions in important historical events!
+The project is far from near completion as this is just a conceptual imagining of such a database.